Published by Jeremy. Last Updated on February 9, 2023.

 Our quest to find Pittsburgh's best burger brought us to the popular local chain Burgatory, which prides itself on having organic and all natural ingredients, massive portions, and a devious selection of meats ranging from Wagyu beef to grass fed elk.

-With multiple locations around Pittsburgh, including in PPG Paints Arena and Heinz Field, we hoped that the burger chain would shine where its major competitor BRGR fell flat.
-Luckily, after sampling our way around the menu, we can most certainly say that it does.
+With multiple locations around Pittsburgh, including in PPG Paints Arena and Acrisure Stadium, we hoped that the burger chain would shine where its major competitor BRGR fell flat.
+Luckily, after sampling our way around the Burgatory menu, we can most certainly say that it does.

 Go for the Unusual Burger Combinations at Burgatory